How Electrical Motor Works

 - System resistance curve- System specific

-- By installing Control valve at pump discharge and which will be throttled to controls the required flow.
+- By installing a Control valve at the pump discharge will be throttled to control the required flow.

 Flow Control using speed control:

-- By changing the pump speed using VFD / VSD, Pump flow rate will change.
+- By changing the pump speed using VFD / VSD, the Pump flow rate will change.

-- Pump will follow the system resistance curve.
+- The pump will follow the system resistance curve.

-- VFD/VSD follows the system curve by changing pump speed.
+- VFD/VSD follows the system curve by changing the pump speed.

 - VFD/VSD pump retains its characteristic performance curve shape.

-- Pump can be operated within the operating envelop provided by the pump vendor, flow and corresponding head can be achieved within operating envelop along with system resistance curve.
+- The pump can be operated within the operating envelope provided by the pump vendor, and flow and corresponding head can be achieved within the operating envelope along with the system resistance curve.

 Specifying Speed control pumps: